gmarull/cat-topojson/README.md

     git clone https://github.com/teslabs/cat-topojson

-Then, copy the downloaded source maps file (.zip) to the root of the cloned repository.
 Once done, you can generate the maps by simply typing:

     make